 Painting IKEA Furniture: Before and After

-In the photo on the left I photoshopped out my sound bar, just to see how it would look 😉 If you are interested, here is how to display art on a TV!
+In this image I photoshopped out my sound bar, just to see how it would look 😉

-I hope you found this post helpful if you are planning to paint IKEA furniture!
+I hope you found this post helpful if you will be painting IKEA furniture!
 Please let me know in the comments if you use this guide, and tag me with your projects on Instagram so I can see them.
-XO,